jr0d/python-hpssa/README.md

 # python-hpssa
-Python class for working with HP Smart Array controllers
+Python module for working with HP Smart Array controllers

+*Not for production use*